pippinbarr/v-r-5/process/to-do.md

 - Build a window-ed room
 - Work on how to give rooms less of a flat affect (may need to happen in blender?)
+  - Consider thicker walls (0.5?) with indenting of some kind, maybe at 0.1?
 - Experiment with getting my texture back on the room

 ## Terrain